How Napoleon became the Emperor of France

 Napoleon was furious and ordered Villeneuve to show more courage.
 As a result, the French admiral tried to run the blockade.

 This resulted in the Battle of Trafalgar on the 21st of October 1805.
-The 33 ships of the Franco-Spanish fleet were destroyed by the British fleet, which only had 27 ships.
+Of the 33 ships in the Franco-Spanish fleet, 21 were captured or destroyed by the British, while others were later wrecked in a storm.

 While the British won a decisive victory, Nelson had been killed in the fighting.
 France could no longer challenge the British on the sea, so Napoleon turned his attention to land battles once more.